 An avid skier since she was three Maria also raced competitively for her high school where she achieved three NYSPHSAA Team Scholar Athlete Awards, three trips to the Section IX OCIAA Championships and was an alternate her senior year for the NYSPHSAA State Championships.

 Although not a coach for SSCV, Maria has six years of coaching experience with her home club, Holiday Mountain Ski Club, located in Monticello, NY at the foot of the Catskill Mountains.
-She is very excited about joining the SSCV team and for her first winter in Colorado.

 Eric brings a wealth of knowledge to our program.
 He has coached Junior athletes to the highest level of competition - Junior Nationals, Scando Cup, US Nationals as well as all regional and national events in between.
 Eric will begin his full-time coaching duties beginning August 1st.
 In the meantime he will be joining us for various camps - Bend, Park City, Steamboat, Sun Valley, and Lake Placid.
 We are looking forward to getting Eric into the mix, he will be a great asset to our program.